 The Company entered into an agreement with the University of Alberta to contribute to the research project entitled "Enhancing the corrosion resistance of Mg alloys by optimum incorporation of rare earth elements and the use of a green bio-organic-metal coating for automotive applications".
-The Company has agreed to contribute \$20,000 per year for the project which started April 1, 2012 and completes March 31, 2014. \$10,000 was accrued for this agreement in research expense for the six months ended March 31, 2013.
+The Company has agreed to contribute \$20,000 per year for the project which started April 1, 2012 and completes March 31, 2014. \$30,000 was accrued for this agreement as at September 30, 2013.
+To date, no expenses have been incurred by the company under this agreement.